 Gift Certificate Procedures

-- All gift certificates to University employees, regardless of the amount, must be reported to University Payroll annually.
+- Gift certificates awarded to non-student University employees, regardless of the amount, must be reported to University Payroll annually.

 - To facilitate the reconciliation of the number and value of the gift cards on hand:

 - Departments must maintain a log and record, at a minimum, the date, name of vendor, and number of gift certificates purchased by certificate amount.

 - Departments must maintain a list of gift certificates given to employees, including gift date, purpose of gift, certificate amount, employee name, and University ID.

 - Departments must submit the list as an Excel file to University Payroll by November 15 for awards given from November 16 of the previous year to November 15 of the current year.

 - Gift certificates to employees who are leaving the University must be reported to University Payroll as soon as the gift certificate is awarded so appropriate payroll tax withholding can occur.

 Non-cash awards (tangible personal property) given to employees are subject to taxation unless the annual value of all non-cash awards is less than $100 (amount considered de minimis) or the non-cash award meets one of the exceptions indicated in University Operations Manual, III-38.3.